dzzh/RIBs-wiki/Home.md

 * **Explicit Contracts:** Requirements should be declared with compile-time safe contracts.
 A class should not compile if its class dependencies and ordering dependencies are not satisfied.
 We use ReactiveX to represent ordering dependencies, type safe DI systems to represent class dependencies and many DI scopes to encourage the creation of data invariants.

 ## Parts of a RIB
 If you’re familiar with VIPER then the class breakdown of RIBs will look familiar.
 RIBs are commonly made up of the following classes (one of each):

 <p align="center">
 <img src="https://github.com/uber/ribs/blob/assets/documentation/ribs.png" width="800" alt="RIBs"/>
 </p>

 ### Interactors
 The class that performs business logic.
-This is where you perform Rx subscriptions, make state altering decisions, decide where/what data to store and decide what other RIBs should be attached as children.
+This is where you perform Rx subscriptions, make state altering decisions, decide where/what data to store, and decide what other RIBs should be attached as children.
 All operations performed by an Interactor must be confined to its lifecycle.
-We’ve built tooling to ensure business logic is only executed when the Interactor is active.
+We have built tooling to ensure business logic is only executed when the Interactor is active.
 This prevents scenarios where Interactors are deactivated, but subscriptions still fire and cause unwanted updates to business or UI states.

-### Router
+### Routers
-Routers listen to Interactors, and translate their outputs into attaching and detaching child RIBs.
+Router’s listen to Interactors, and translate their outputs into attaching and detaching child RIBs.
 Routers exist for three simple reasons:

 * They act as Humble Objects that make it easier to test complex Interactor logic without needing to think-about/mock child Interactors.
 * By creating an additional layer between each Interactor and child Interactor, Routers make synchronous communication between Interactors a tiny bit harder, thereby encouraging adoption of reactive communication instead of direct coupling between RIBs.
 * By separating out the simple and repetitive routing logic from the complex business logic inside interactors, the business logic inside interactors becomes easier to parse and understand.